-We've already spoken well in-depth about pu-erh and even about the differences between ripe pu-erh and raw pu-erh.
+We've already spoken in depth about pu-erh and even about the differences between ripe pu-erh and raw pu-erh.
 Unlike the brisk, fruity, floral, vitalizing raw pu-erh, ripe pu-erh is undoubtedly more of a grandpa of the tea world.
 Ripe pu-erh is unmistakably earthy, usually with strong notes of tobacco and firewood, cocoa, as well as dried stone fruits.
 Today, let's take a deeper look into grandpa pu-erh.

 What Is Ripe Pu-erh?